 The Robot Turtles Game teaches programming fundamentals to kids ages 4 and up

 Games and puzzles engage children in the thinking process, improving their logical thinking and analytical reasoning.
-They are also a wonderful tool to teach kids to persevere and have a growth mindset.
+They are also an excellent tool for teaching kids to persevere and develop a growth mindset.

 Here are a few examples that are challenging for kids and adults alike: